Dr Rebecca Jordan

 2. How both cortical and neuromodulatory prediction errors act to drive cortical plasticity.

-3. How neuromodulatory and cortical activity is altered in mouse models of autism spectrum disorder, and what behavioural impact this has.
+3. How neuromodulatory and cortical activity is altered in mouse models of neurodevelopmental disorders, and what behavioural impact this has.

-By answering these questions, we hope to drive a new understanding of how the brain learns to predict the sensory world, and how the process may be altered in neurological disorders.
+By answering these questions, we hope to drive a new understanding of how the brain learns to predict the sensory world, and how the process may be altered in neurodevelopmental disorders.

 Funding